nylas/nylas-mail/ISSUE_TEMPLATE.md

 <!--
 Thanks for taking the time to file an issue!
-If you have general question or a problem with your email account, take a quick look at the N1 Knowledge Base to see if you question is addressed there:
+If you have general question or a problem with your email account, take a quick look at the Nylas Mail Knowledge Base to see if you question is addressed there:

    https://support.nylas.com/hc/en-us/sections/203638587-N1_

 Our team tries to respond to all GitHub issues.
 To make sure your issue is actionable, try to include the following information:
 -->